7 Questions You Have to Ask Each Other Before You Commit

 Posted Nov 21, 2016

 How do you know you’re marrying the right person?
-With the divorce rate approaching 50 percent, it’s worth reflecting and carefully weighing the pros and cons of marrying your partner.
-Any evaluation, however, can be hard to do well when there are so many experiences within a relationship.
+Any evaluation can be hard to do well when there are so many experiences within a relationship.
 How do you know which issues matter when predicting relationship success?

 Earlier this year, Eleanor Stanford of The New York Times compiled a list of 13 questions to ask before walking down the aisle.
 It covers essential domains including debt, sex, conflict, and family through central questions that any couple will benefit from exploring before they commit; Stanford consulted divorce lawyers, sex and marriage therapists, and researchers to build her list, which is helpful, but not exhaustive.